Here’s a list of frequently asked questions…

 - There is a non-refundable application administration fee of £200.00 to port your mortgage to another property.
 You’ll also need to cover the cost of a valuation of your new property.

-- We will agree for you to let the property for a maximum of 12 months.
-If you wish to do this for longer, you will need to reapply every 12 months.
+- We’ll agree for you to let the property for a maximum of 12 months.
+If you wish to do this for longer, you’ll need to reapply every 12 months.

 - We charge an annual fee of £31.00 to cover the administration costs of us assessing and agreeing your application.
 You can either pay this fee up front or add it to your mortgage balance.
 If you add it to your mortgage balance, you will incur additional interest.

-- You will be responsible for meeting any costs and legal requirements associated with letting the property, for example gas safety checks, letting agents etc.
+- You’ll be responsible for meeting any costs and legal requirements associated with letting your property, for example paying tax on any profit you make from renting out your property, gas safety checks, letting agents etc. You may wish to seek independent financial advice for more information on this.

 Online Security

-You can make payments using our secure self-service facility all day, every day.
+You can make payments using our secure self-serve facility all day, every day.

-It’s easy to create a secure login to use the self-service facility and once you have it, you can access your account at any time.
+It’s easy to create a secure login to use the self-serve facility and once you have it, you can access your account at any time.

 Click here to create a new login.